NickRimmer/RustApi/README.md

 # Players steam authorization
 API service provide authorization of users via `Steam Login page`.
-New players will be registerd as regular user with `Steam ID` as `Name` and random `Secret` value.
+New players will be registerd as regular user with `Steam ID` as name and random secret value.

 [Read more](SteamAuth.md) information about Steam authorization.

-TODO: not described yet -_-

 # Do you have any ideas?
 Feel free to write them in issues, and we will think about it together (;